deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    > kubectl get deckhousereleases
    > ```

-1. Wait for the pod to become `Running' and then run the following commands:
+1. Wait for the pod to become `Running` and then run the following commands:

    * Retrieve the value of `CE_SANDBOX_IMAGE`: